StarRocks/starrocks/docs/en/quick_start/hudi.md

 In this tutorial you:

-- Deployed StarRocks and an Hudi/Spark/MinIO environment in Docker
+- Deployed StarRocks and a Hudi/Spark/MinIO environment in Docker
 - Loaded a tiny dataset into Hudi with Apache Spark
 - Configured a StarRocks external catalog to provide access to the Hudi catalog
 - Queried the data with SQL in StarRocks without copying the data from the data lake